joshuamwang/RNA-Seq_Analysis/README.md

   <img src="https://github.com/joshuamwang/RNA-Seq_Analysis/blob/master/fastqc.png">
 </p>

 We want to aim for quality scores >= 28. **Low quality read scores require a revisit to wet lab validation.
-Only read samples that pass FastQC should procede forward.**
+Only read samples that pass FastQC should proceed forward.**

 **2\) Align Reads to Reference Genome**